We ID! Make sure you have ID’s ready at time of entry.

 Don’t miss a special performance by MCA Nashville recording artist Josh Turner!

 Local favorites Honey & Houston will also take the stage at Zoo Brew 2016.

-This wildly popular annual beer tasting event takes place through the Zoo and will feature a wide variety of beers from Sam Adams, including some rare batches and seasonal brews.
+This wildly popular annual beer tasting event takes place through the Zoo and will feature a wide variety of beers.
 Brew Masters will be on site to discuss the”science of beer”, provide insight on beer varieties and answer guest questions.
-Light fare from various local restaurants, Stoney Creek Recording Artists Parmalee to perform live courtesy of B105, special animal encounters and more will add additional fun to this grown up night at the Zoo.
+Light fare from various local restaurants, special animal encounters and more will add additional fun to this grown up night at the Zoo.

 Proceeds from the “A Toast to the Wild” event series supports the Zoo’s own Lindner Center for the Conservation and Research of Endangered Wildlife (CREW).

 All guest must have a ticket and be 21 or older to attend the Toast to the Wild events.
+Guests of all ages must show ID at time of entry.
 Guests with infants and/or small children will not be permitted to enter the gates under any circumstances.